 Consider eloping if money is an issue.
 More and more people are opting to elope and use the money they would have spent on a wedding for a down payment on a house, to pay down student loans, or to sock away for retirement.
 It is just not worth going into debt or spending money that could be better used elsewhere on a dress that you will only wear once and a lavish party that will only last for a few hours.
 You can celebrate your wedding by throwing a backyard potluck bash in the future — and who knows, it might the backyard of the new house you just bought!
 Now that’s a wedding gift that lasts.

 Planning a wedding tests relationships.
 You will learn a lot about your partner’s – and your own – maturity level, empathy, and conflict resolution skills.
 It’s great to be able to have the wedding of your dreams, but not at the expense of your soon-to-be spouse, your financial health, and your enjoyment.

 If you would like to find out about legal options that can give you added security and peace of mind as you enter marriage, we encourage you to learn more prenuptial agreements and how you and your spouse could benefit from having one in place to address certain financial issues in your marriage.
-Please contact us to set up a free confidential consultation with a family law attorney to understand your options…and congratulations on your upcoming wedding!
+Please contact us to set up an initial confidential consultation with a family law attorney to understand your options…and congratulations on your upcoming wedding!